WebOrigami/docs/src/eg/intro.md

 The key/value pairs in the YAML file are now individual files in the file system.

 The important point here is that _all graphs look the same to `eg`_.
 It doesn't matter whether a graph is defined in a single file like YAML, or a collection of loose files in the file system.
-If, having unpacked the `greetings.yaml` file above, we can ask `eg` to display the `greetings` folder we just created:
+Having unpacked the `greetings.yaml` file above, we can ask `eg` to display the `greetings` folder we just created:

 ```sh
 $ eg greetings